rbaldrachi/udemy_lec_114_git_test/README.md

 The code used within this repo was an exercise within a Udemy lesson

-This Udemy lesson was within "The Complete Web Development Course 2.0"
+ From the Udemy "The Complete Web Development Course 2.0"